mantielero/VapourSynth.nim/README.md

 How to implement Nim functions as filters is shown in:

-- `test/simple.nim <https://github.com/mantielero/VapourSynth.nim/blob/a022a045694c2bf1e93d821ff87f6a0a8916f098/test/simple.nim>`_: a very simple passthrough filter with comments
+- [test/simple.nim](https://github.com/mantielero/VapourSynth.nim/blob/a022a045694c2bf1e93d821ff87f6a0a8916f098/test/simple.nim): a very simple passthrough filter with comments
-- `test/mycrop.nim <https://github.com/mantielero/VapourSynth.nim/blob/a022a045694c2bf1e93d821ff87f6a0a8916f098/test/mycrop.nim>`_: a crop filter inspired on `cropRelCreate <https://github.com/vapoursynth/vapoursynth/blob/R48/src/core/simplefilters.c#L251>_.
+- [test/mycrop.nim](https://github.com/mantielero/VapourSynth.nim/blob/a022a045694c2bf1e93d821ff87f6a0a8916f098/test/mycrop.nim): a crop filter inspired on [cropRelCreate](https://github.com/vapoursynth/vapoursynth/blob/R48/src/core/simplefilters.c#L251).
 Just crops a video giving `top`, `bottom`, `left` and `right`.

 ## Some examples
 ### Piping a video